Manufacturing Execution Systems Simplified

 Are your operators, lab personnel, or maintenance staff taking readings or logging anything throughout the shift?
-MES digitizaes all of the informatioin and can correlate the logs with real-time production data for detailed reports.
+MES digitizes all of the information and can correlate the logs with real-time production data for detailed reports.
 This can help with training future employees and doing after production assessments on performance.

 Easily calculate and track OEE, or any other KPI you want to monitor.
 You will have the data and information available to generate new KPIs as you improve operations and need to dig deeper to find improvements.